sarahxsanders/graphql-ai-toolkit/README.md

-_A practical toolkit for designing GraphQL APIs that work seamlessly with AI-powered development workflows.
+_A practical toolkit for designing GraphQL APIs, documentation, and developer tooling that work seamlessly with AI-powered development workflows.
 Created for GraphQLConf 2025._

-## The problem

-75% of developers now use AI tools (up from 46% last year), but most GraphQL APIs aren't designed for AI consumers.
-The result?
-Frustrated developers with "almost right" AI-generated queries that fail on first attempt.

-The new developer workflow: Ask AI -> Generate -> Iterate -> Ship

-Your GraphQL API should support this reality.

 ## Quick start